AntonyFrancis-Aubergine/AI-generated-system/backend/README.md

 - `GET /api/v1/fitness-classes/:fitnessClassId` - Get a single fitness class by ID
   - Returns detailed information about a specific fitness class
   - Includes category and instructor details
+  - Shows capacity, current booking count, and available spots
 - `POST /api/v1/fitness-classes/:fitnessClassId` - Book a fitness class
   - Only allows booking classes that start more than 1 hour from now
+  - Booking fails if the class is already at full capacity
   - Uses authenticated user's ID for booking

 #### Categories